 Some websites won’t allow users from certain countries to view the content: This happens because IP addresses from these countries are the most common "offenders" (as the websites themselves see it.)
 Noticing an influx of web scraping bots from Region N, many websites find it easier to restrict access to users from said region altogether, although it's unfair to regular users.

 Most websites can detect the activity of bots and deny them access to the content to protect it from getting scraped.
-CAPTCHAs are one of the anti-scraping technologies you might need to deal with during automated data gathering.
+In both scraping and web crawling, CAPTCHAs are one of the anti-scraping technologies you might need to deal with during automated data gathering.

 The behavior of a scraper